 Jorge Luis Borges – Labyrinths

 He opened a drawer of the black and gold desk.
 He faced me and in his hands he held__.

 Emily Brontë – Wuthering Heights

 While enjoying a month of fine weather at the sea-coast, I was thrown into the company of a__, a real__.

-Build focus and a steady writing routine, and get help from experienced coaches and editors while connecting with other writers on our 6-month Group Coaching course (starts 17th January).
-Learn more and save with early access until January 3rd.
+Build focus and a steady writing routine, and get help from experienced coaches and editors while connecting with other writers on our 6-month Group Coaching course.
+Learn more and see what alumni loved.